Keelhauled/LockOnPlugin/README.md

 - LockedMinDistance = minimum distance from the target (any positive number)
 - LockedTrackingSpeed = how fast the camera follows the target (any positive number)
 - ShowInfoMsg = whether to display messages about what the mod is doing (true/false)
-- ManageCursorVisibility = whethe to hide cursor when either mouse button is down (true/false)
+- ManageCursorVisibility = whether to hide the cursor when either mouse button is down (true/false)
 - HideCameraTarget = whether to hide the white camera target indicator thing (true/false)
 - ScrollThroughMalesToo = whether to scroll through males too with PrevCharaHotkey/NextCharaHotkey (true/false)